April showers ...

 1907 The record was set for the warmest April 1 this century: 22.6C in Cambridgeshire, at Wryde.
 On the whole though, the month was cold and unsettled, with rain and thundery spells.
 Indeed there was heavy snow in the SE on the 6-7th.
 On the 24th the maximum was 22C; on the 26th it was only 7C.
 It was a very wet month in southern England, but relatively dry in parts of the east.

 1908 Very cold: CET 6.0C.
 Easter Day was late, on the 19th, and had an outbreak of northerlies; there were many brief hail and snow showers on the east coast.
 Snow settled overnight; 7.5 cm at Bury St Edmunds.
-There were more heavy snow showers on Easter Monday, but that didn't stop WG Grace scoring runs for the Gentlemen of England.
+There were more heavy snow showers on Easter Monday, but that didn't stop WG Grace scoring runs for the Gentlemen of England against Surrey in the final game of his career at Whistable in Kent.
 There was then a thaw during a mild period that lasted a few days, followed by one of the most interesting weather events of the century.
 Low pressure led to a great blizzard in the south of England, as far north as Coventry, during the four days from 23rd to the 26th; parts of north Hampshire and Berkshire reported 69 cm of snow.
 Southampton had 35 cm, the deepest cover since 1881.
 Snow fell as far north as Staffordshire.
 Snow first fell on the 23rd; the 24th dawned cloudless with bright sun leading to a rapid thaw, but more snow returned in the evening.
 A blizzard with strong NE winds raged all day on the 25th.
 This was one of the heaviest snowfalls on record in the Channel Islands (over a foot of snow on Alderney).
 The depth of snow (40 cm) in Oxford was the heaviest there in any month since February 1888 and has not been exceeded in any month since.
 Southampton had 37 cm, and Bournemouth and the Isle of Wight had a foot of snow.
-There were some low temperatures as well: -12.8C at Garforth (Yorks) as well as Perth (hurrah), and -12C at Balmoral, on the night of the 23rd (morning of the 24th), and -12.2 near Edinburgh on the night of the 24th-25th.
+There were some low temperatures as well: -12.8C at Garforth (Yorks) as well as Perth, and -12C at Balmoral, on the night of the 23rd (morning of the 24th), and -12.2 near Edinburgh on the night of the 24th-25th.
 The maximum in Birmingham and Southampton on the 25th was only 1C.
 These are the latest ever British dates for temperatures less than -10C.
 The rapid thaw that followed this cold snap led to some severe flooding.

 1910 Dull, cool and changeable.